Jc2k/pytest-docker-tools/README.md

 The `container` fixture factory supports all parameters that can be passed to the docker-py `run` method.
 See [here](https://docker-py.readthedocs.io/en/stable/containers.html#docker.models.containers.ContainerCollection.run) for them all.

-Any variables are interpolated against other defined fixtures.
+Any string variables are interpolated against other defined fixtures.
 This means that a fixture can depend on other fixtures, and they will be built and run in order.

 For example: